mmphego/mmphego.github.io/_posts/2022-01-09-How-to-build-an-ETL-using-Python-Docker-PostgreSQL-and-Airflow.md

 **Step 3: Define a logging function**

-For the sake of simplicity, we will define a (decorator) logging function that will be used to log the execution of the DAG using print statements of course lawl.
+For the sake of simplicity, we will create a simple (decorator) logging function that will be used to log the execution of the DAG using print statements of course.

 ```python